nmlgc/BGMPacks/README Sound Canvas VA process.md

 3. In Sound Canvas VA's VST Editor, enable SC-88Pro mode by setting *Option → SYSTEM → Map Mode* to *SC-88Pro*.\
    Leave all other settings at their defaults, including the volume.

 4. Set foobar2000's conversion feature to output 32-bit float .WAVs.
-This preserves any waveform content above 0&nbsp;dBFS, which would otherwise be permanently clipped for any FLAC conversion, and allows the volume to be tuned independently of the rendering.
+This preserves any waveform content above 0 dBFS, which would otherwise be permanently clipped for any FLAC conversion, and allows the volume to be tuned independently of the rendering.

 #### Per-file loop construction steps